CUAI/Riemannian-Residual-Neural-Networks/README.md

 We provide the code for [Riemannian Residual Neural Networks](https://arxiv.org/abs/2006.10254) in this repository.

-Summary: We introduce a fully geometric and natural approach for learning residual networks over general Riemannian manifolds, given only the exponential map (i.e. geodesic information).
-We demonstrate the utility of our approach by using it to improve hyperbolic graph learning tasks and SPD video classification tasks.
+Summary: We introduce a fully geometric and natural approach for learning residual networks over general Riemannian manifolds, given only the exponential map (i.e. only geodesic information).
+We demonstrate the utility of our approach by using it to improve hyperbolic graph learning and SPD video classification tasks.

+We generalize the traditional Euclidean formula $x \leftarrow x + f_\theta(x)$ to the more general Riemannian expression $x \leftarrow \exp_x (f_\theta(x))$ via the Riemannian exponential map.
+Learning then takes place in the tangent space, i.e., we learn vector fields that induce our networks.
+A forward pass through a Riemannian Resnet defined over a single manifold is depicted below.

 Riemannian ResNet Forward Pass on the Same Manifold            |
 :-------------------------:
 ![RResNet Same Manifold](https://i.imgur.com/02vWOam.png)|

+In cases were appropriate maps exist between manifolds, we can further generalize the forward pass, as depicted below.

 Riemannian ResNet Forward Pass over Different Manifolds            |
 :-------------------------: